veeti/vasara/docs/quick_start.rst

     :linenos:

     def my_router(match, item):
-        return "{}.html".format(item.key)
+        return item.filename

-If you were to associate this router with the ``index`` item, the route it would return would be ``index.html`` - based on the item's key.
-Of course, since routers are ordinary Python functions, you can do all kinds of complex logic to route your items.
+This is a very simplistic router: it simply routes the file to the same path as it exists in the raw items directory.
+But since routers are ordinary Python functions, your imagination is the limit with routes.

 Let's put this router into use.
-Remove the route for ``index`` that we added in the last section, and put in this instead:
+Remove the route for ``index.html`` that we added in the last section, and put in this instead:

 .. code-block:: python

     def my_router(match, item):
-        return "{}.html".format(item.key)
+        return item.filename

     site.route(r"(.*)", my_router)